Average Mortgage Debt – A Complete Rundown

 As you can see, mortgage debt has been increasing over the years.
 In 2020, it noted a significant jump in every age group.
 It, therefore, makes sense that the median mortgage balance by age has been increasing too.

 The average balances owed for a mortgage differ among American women and men.
 Younger women tend to carry lower balances than younger men.
 With middle-aged men and women, the first owe a higher average.

-As you can see in the graphic, females aged 21-30 carry the lowest average US mortgage debt.
+As you can see in the table, females aged 21-30 carry the lowest average US mortgage debt.
 Experts cite different reasons for this.
 Namely, the rejection rates among female applicants are higher.
 In most cases, mortgage borrowers are male, or the primary holder is male.

 When we move to the older age group, 31-40, women owe more.
 In the US, about 24% of mortgage holders are female.
 Unfortunately, they often get worse conditions and higher fees.
 Female mortgage borrowers further tend to have lower incomes compared to males.
 This disparity in income versus mortgage contributes to higher average debt.

 Mortgage Debt by Race

 Asians and African Americans have the highest average debt to income ratio for mortgage but also for other segments.
 According to Zillow’s research from 2012, these are the loan value to annual income ratios by race.

 The rates offered to different consumers are also interesting.
 Asian and white Americans are most likely to get better rates, while Hispanics and African Americans get worse rates.
 So, it makes sense that the average mortgage balance in the US among consumers from a particular race is lower.
 For example, 50% of Asian mortgage holders have rates under 3.9%.
 In contrast, only 31% of African Americans and 35% of Hispanic mortgage holders have the same rates.